leminhtuan2015/Today-I-Learn/mobile/IAP.md

 ### Restore Purchases
 * If your app sells **non-consumable**, **auto-renewable subscription**, or **non-renewing subscription** products, then you must provide a UI that allows them to be restored

-* In-app purchases that **are NOT consumable or auto-renewable subscription or non-renewing subscription products can be restored**
+* In-app purchases that **are none-consumable or auto-renewable subscription or non-renewing subscription products can be restored**
 * If you reinstall an app, reset your Android device, or get a new Android device, you can regain access to already purchased in-app purchases.

 * **Restore Purchases on Android Google is works differently on IOS Apple**

 * Restore Purchases
   * **Android**: Most Android apps should automatically query Google Play and check for any in-app purchases you’ve made, automatically restoring them for you.
-  * **IOS** : you have to manually restore in-app purchases by tapping a “Restore Purchases” button that App developer code in app
+  * **IOS** : you have to manually restore in-app purchases by tapping a "Restore Purchases" button that App developer code in app

 ### Request Refund